wp-plugins/wp-construction-mode/readme.txt

 * Added more options for social icons
 * New Feature: Added animation to progress bar
 * Moved the Under Construction notification to the admin top bar

-== Upgrade Notice ==
-= 3.0 =
-This version is a re-build of the plugin that gives you many new features!

 = 2.0 = email field fix, added shortcode support
 = 1.92 = responsive fix, dashboard change